apache/spark/docs/howto/operator/gcp/vision.rst

 Using the operator
 """"""""""""""""""

-We are using the :class:`Retry` objects from
+We are using the :class:`~google.api_core.retry.Retry` objects from Google libraries:
-Google libraries:

 .. exampleinclude:: ../../../../airflow/providers/google/cloud/example_dags/example_vision.py